-At the ASEAN + 3 Ministerial Meeting held in Laos at the end of July 2005, it was formally decided that Australia, India and New Zealand, which do not belong to ASEAN + 3, would take part in the EAS.
+At the ASEAN + 3 Ministerial Meeting held in Laos at the end of July 2005, it was formally decided that Australia, India and New Zealand, which do not belong to ASEAN + 3, would take part in the EAS then, at the sixth EAS in 2011, membership expanded to 18 countries including the United States and Russia.

-Then the participant countries are now 16 as follows:
+The participant countries are now 18 as follows:

-ASEAN 10 countries, Japan, China, South Korea, Australia, New Zealand, India
+ASEAN 10 countries, Japan, China, South Korea, Australia, New Zealand, India, the United States and Russia.